 - Layers, just in case the weather turns

-From the office, we descended spiral staircase and walked across to the Terrace Restaurant.
+From the office, we walked across to the Terrace Restaurant.
 Here we grabbed a very welcome coffee and a pastry.
-Both Mr Fluskey and I love a pain au chocolat so it was a lovely start to the day.
+Both Mr Fluskey and I love a pain au chocolat so it was a great start to the day.
 Tom gave us a rundown of the day’s structure and we had a general chat about the role of a zookeeper at ZSL London Zoo.

 First order of business: Clean out the animals and get them fed.

-Our first task of the day was to meet the two resident Mongolian camels, Ghengis and his half sister Naomi.
-If you have met camels in the Middle East, it is most likely you were introduced to a ……. with one hump.
-These beauties are much larger and have two.
-These tall humps hold fat reserves that help the camels survive for long stretches of time with food or water.
+Our first task of the day was to meet the two resident bactarian or Mongolian camels, Ghengis and his half sister Naomi.
+If you have met camels in the Middle East, it is most likely you were introduced to a dromedary or Arabian camel, with one hump.
+Mongolian beauties are much larger and have two humps.
+These tall humps hold fat reserves that help the camels survive for long stretches of time without food or water.

-We found out that Mongolian camels are actually critically endangered and have almost been wiped out as humans shoot them to protect grazing grounds and other human activities disrupt their natural migration routes.
+We found out that Mongolian camels are actually critically endangered.
+They have almost been wiped out as humans shoot them to protect grazing grounds and other human activities disrupt their natural migration routes.

 Mucking About with Camels…or is that Mucking Out the Camels